kevcoxe/yt-stuff/README.md

-DL_SERVER_PASSWORD=     # password to the plex server or where you save them DL_USERNAME=            # username for that server (with ssh access) DL_SERVER=              # server to scp files to DL_SERVER_PATH=         # directory on the server to save the files
+DL_SERVER_PASSWORD=     # password to the plex server or where you save them DL_USERNAME=            # username for that server (with ssh access) DL_SERVER=              # server to scp files to
+                        # if DL_USERNAME or DL_SERVER are empty it will not upload the files to a server
+                        # this is useful if you run this on the same server as plex
+DL_SERVER_PATH=         # directory on the server to save the files

                         # not used yet